dj-ford/Cybersecurity-Portfolio/Applying filters to SQL queries/readme.md

 ![Applying filters to SQL queries](ss6.png)

-By applying NOT IN, I returned every employee whose role falls outside the IT department, ensuring that non-IT systems received the proper updates.
+By applying NOT, I returned every employee whose role falls outside the IT department, ensuring that non-IT systems received the proper updates.

 ---